O'Kelly's Chapel: Other O'Kelly churches

-De-Commissioning
+Decommissioning

 O’Kelly's Chapel church was formed and a worship house built on the site in 1794 after James O’Kelly departed the Methodist Church.
 The structure that currently sits on the property on NC 751 in northern Chatham County is the fourth structure to be erected there.
 The ministry on that site was guided by the “creed”, if it can be called that, of each person having “liberty of conscience,” the right and responsibility to interpret scripture in his or her own way so long as such did not violate God's law.
 When the Congregational Christian Churches merged with the Evangelical and Reformed Church to become the United Church of Christ (1957) the chapel became the property of the Southern Conference of the UCC.

 Sometime in the early 1980s worship services ceased being held on a regular basis in O’Kelly's Chapel.
 Occasional weddings, confirmation classes and holiday services occupied the chapel in meaningful ways, yet even those diminished over time.
 The building fell into disrepair.
-The Soouthern Conference Board of Directors initiated a discernment process in 2013 to determine the chapel's future.
+The Southern Conference Board of Directors initiated a discernment process in 2013 to determine the chapel's future.
 Since there was no money or interest in repairing or improving the building, the Board decided in 2016 to sell the property.

 A sale was agreed upon to For Garden's Sake, a landscape and garden supply business located immediately south of the chapel.
 The new owners have no plans to raze the building and continue to explore options that would encourage community involvement.
 Southern Conference leaders hope that the chapel can be preserved and stand as a reminder to the ministry and service of James O’Kelly.

 On July 29, 2018, a decommissioning ceremony was held in the chapel to convert the land and chapel to secular use.
 A dozen UCC members attended, including members from Pilgrim UCC in Durham, United Church of Chapel Hill, the Southern Conference Board of Directors, the pastor of United Church of Chapel Hill and other interested persons.
 The brief service included some discussion of history, the abolition movement, the creation of black churches in this faith tradition as well as some stories from recent visits to the chapel by past congregants.
 At the conclusion of the service, a hymn penned by James O'Kelly (hymn 617 in the New Century Hymnal) was sung, composed to the tune of Amazing Grace.